thejbsmith/simple_blog/README.md

 config.time_zone = 'Central Time (US & Canada)'

 Blog Posts and Blog Categories have CanCan support.
 If CanCan is available in your application, then SimpleBlog checks if the user can manage either SimpleBlog::Category or SimpleBlog::Post
+If you are using CanCan, you will need to add something like: can :manage, SimpleBlog::Post can :manage, SimpleBlog::Category

 The application is set up so that you can override activeadmin views defined by simple_blog

+Might want to mention how to set up configurable authentication for Rich, defined in Rich readme

+Also note that decorator support has been added, can add items in app/decorators/models/simple_blog/ or app/decorators/controllers/simple_blog to overwrite functionality of blog

 ## Maybe ask if user is using ActiveAdmin